 Litter & illegal dumping

-According to the NSW Department of Environment and Climate Change (DECC), the single most common litter item in Australia is the cigarette butt.
+According to the NSW Environment Protection Authority (EPA), the single most common litter item in Australia is the cigarette butt.
 Cigarette butts make up half of the litter in NSW.

 Other common litter includes small pieces of paper, chip and confectionery wrappers, fast-food packaging, bottle caps, glass pieces, glass alcohol bottles, plastic straws and soft drink bottles (both plastic and metal).

 Littering is an offence.
 You can be fined if you commit a littering offence.
-For further information the DECC has a comprehensive website about littering.
+For further information the EPA has a comprehensive website about littering.

 It includes information about littering laws and regulations, as well as advice on what you can do to prevent littering.